Medical Biotechnology and

 Evaluation and Grading

-The three tests are spaced as evenly as possible throughout the semester.
-There is no final, but instead the class wraps up with the Drug Development in Scandinavia Assignment.
-The project report is graded as a group effort, while grades for the project presentation are a combination of group and individual performance.
+There is one shorter test early in the semester and a longer tests at the end of the semester.
+There is no final, but instead, the class wrap up with the Drug Development Assignment.
+The project is graded as a group effort, while grades for the project presentation are a combination of group and individual performance.

 To prepare for each day, you are required to read all assigned material, using the study questions for that day as well as take a survey on Canvas and vote on the study questions that were more challenging.
 Based on those results, more focus will be given in class to certain areas of study.